nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/debug_module.rst

 Features
 ********

-This section lists the various features supported by the module.
+This section documents the various features implemented by the module.

 Memfault
 ========